th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

     n1.server --> n1.router
 ```

-When an experiment object is created, rumba will pre-compute how to
+When an experiment object is created, Rumba will pre-compute how to
 bootstrap the requested network layout.
 First, it will select a
 topological ordering, the order in which it will create the layers
 (DIFs).
 We now only have 4, and the Ethernet layers need to be up and